<style>

 3. The parent process should wait on the child process to terminate before executing the next command.

-The argument of do_fork, args, is such that:
+The argument of `do_fork` is `args`, is such that:

-(Make sure to handle the case where execv fails!)
+3. Make sure to handle the case where execv fails!

 When implementing this part of the lab you may find the [fork](#Fork), [execv](#Execv), and [wait or waitpid](#Wait-and-Waitpid) system calls useful.
 Please read the [Relevant System Calls](#Relevant-System-Calls) section for more details.

-If you do not know the full pathname of a program you wish to execute in your shell, you can use the which <program> command in a standard bash terminal.
-For example, try the following:
+If you do not know the full pathname of a program want to execute, you can use the command `which` in a standard terminal.
+For example:

 $ which cat